 Subject to passing RACE, and satisfactorily completing 4 years of training, the Trainee may undertake the final year.
 The Trainee is expected to broaden his or her specialist experience in final preparation for specialist qualification and to function in the community as an independent ophthalmologist.

 The final year experience may be taken in Australia, New Zealand or overseas, preferably in an institution or network other than that in which the Trainee completed the basic and advanced in-service component of their training.
 Trainees are required to obtain the Censor-in-Chief's approval for their final year program in advance of starting the year.
 There will be no retrospective recognition of training time.
-On completion of the year the College requires detailed reports from the Trainee and Term Supervisor/s.
+On completion of the year the College requires detailed reports from the Trainee and Supervisors.
+Please refer to the Trainee Dashboard for the submission details.

 A Trainee must remain a financial member of the College at all times.
 Trainees intending to work or train overseas need to fully research the requirements with their sponsors or employers.